 Run MATLAB through AI agents.
 Execute MATLAB code directly in conversations, generate scripts from natural language descriptions, and access MATLAB documentation — all through the standard MCP protocol.

 Broad client support.
-Works with Claude Code, Visual Studio Code, GitHub Copilot, and Gemini CLI.
-MathWorks explicitly tests against multiple MCP clients, which is unusual attention to interoperability.
+Explicitly supports Claude Code, Claude Desktop, Visual Studio Code, and GitHub Copilot.
+MathWorks tests against multiple MCP clients, which is unusual attention to interoperability.

 Simulink integration.
-Blog posts from MathWorks demonstrate simulating Simulink models through GitHub Copilot via the MCP server — meaning AI agents can interact with complex simulation workflows, not just script execution.
+MathWorks demonstrates simulating Simulink models through GitHub Copilot via the MCP server — AI agents can interact with complex simulation workflows, not just script execution.

 MathWorks also ships an MCP client.
 MATLAB can act as both MCP server (exposing MATLAB to AI) and MCP client (connecting MATLAB to other MCP servers).
 This bidirectional approach is rare in the MCP ecosystem.